causalMedAnalysis/causalMedAnalysis.github.io/README.md

 ---

 ### 3. Replication Files
-Data and code in both Stata and R for reproducing the analyses in the book, using the Stata module (`cmed`) and R package (`cmedR`) outlined above.
+Data and code in both Stata and R for reproducing the analyses in the book, using the Stata module (`cmed`) and R package (`cmedR`) introduced above.

 **Replication repository:** <https://github.com/causalMedAnalysis/repFiles>